Min. time required: 2:00

 1. Which side is better: the northern or the southern banks?

-We recommend visiting both sides for a complete and varied view of the Rhine Falls.
-But if you have to choose, we advise you to get to the southern side.
+I advise visiting both sides for a complete and varied view of the Rhine Falls.
+But if you have to choose: get to the southern side.
 More activities such as the Historama and the panoramic elevator are available there.
 And as sunlight comes from the south during a large part of the day, photographing the falls is easier from the southern banks.

 2. How long does a visit to the Rhine Falls take?